-A patentee obtains "broad claim language 'at the peril of losing any claim that cannot be enabled across its full scope of coverage."
-There is no guidance in the '024 Parent Apps. as to the number and identity of serotypes that should or could be added to 13vPnC, while ensuring immunogenicity of all serotypes in the composition.
-Indeed, during prosecution and in other proceedings challenging the validity of foreign counterparts of the '024 Patent, Patent Owner has consistently argued that immunogenicity was unexpected for a CRM197-conjugate composition with just the 13 disclosed serotypes.
+As an initial matter, there is no guidance in the '060 Parent Apps. as to the number and identity of serotypes that should or could be added to 13vPnC, while ensuring immunogenicity of all serotypes in the composition.
+Indeed, during prosecution and in other proceedings challenging the validity of foreign counterparts of the '060 Patent, Patent Owner has consistently argued that immunogenicity was unexpected for a CRM197-conjugate composition with just the 13 disclosed serotypes.
 Taking Patent Owner's arguments at face value, it would have been unpredictable for higher-valency compositions to be immunogenic; a POSITA would have required undue experimentation to determine the full scope of additional serotypes that could be included in the composition of claim 1 while maintaining immunogenicity for all serotypes.